 18) First Aid Kit

 Always remember to pack a basic first aid kit.
 This is a staple for your trip and you definitely should not set off without on with you.
-Packing standard dressing items such as bandages, antibacterial ointments and gauze, along with standard platers and blister plasters are things are good to bear in mind.
+Packing standard dressing items such as bandages, antibacterial ointments, and gauze, along with standard platers and blister plasters are things that are good to bear in mind.